I Agitate People for a Living. Here’s What I’ve Learned About Comfort.

 Introduction

-Everyone wanted a piece of the ESG pie.
+Everyone wanted a piece of the ESG trade.
 It was moral.
 It was modern.
 It was marketed like salvation.
-But strip away the glossy decks and Davos panels, and you find the same thing that fueled 2008: misplaced risk, mispriced assets, and mass delusion disguised as innovation.
+Strip away the glossy decks and conference panels and you find the same thing that fueled 2008: misplaced risk, mispriced assets, and mass delusion dressed as innovation.
+ESG didn't just underperform.
+It compounded.
+And the unwind is already underway.

 The Rise of ESG: Virtue as Strategy